Google makes it easier to remove personal info

 This is just one way to get rid of some of your personal information online and remember that if the data is coming from a public source – like a government database – it can easily pop up again on a different site.

-I would also recommend checking out the DIY Opt-Out Guides at DeleteMe to request takedowns from various data brokers, people finders and background check sites.
+You may also want to check out the DIY Opt-Out Guides at DeleteMe to request takedowns from various data brokers, people finders and background check sites.